AMT-130 for Huntington’s disease

 The safety, tolerability, and efficacy of AMT-130 are being evaluated in two ongoing Phase 1/2 clinical trials: a placebo-controlled study taking place in the U.S. (NCT04120493) and an open-label trial in Europe (NCT05243017).

-Both trials are designed to test the therapy in adults, ages 25-65, with early Huntington’s — up to 36 adults in the U.S. trial and 15 in the European study.
-All patients are expected to receive a single administration of AMT-130, after which they will be followed up for up to five years.
+Both trials are designed to test the therapy in adults, ages 25-65, with early Huntington’s — up to 37 adults in the U.S. trial and 14 in the European study.
+All treated patients are expected to receive a single administration of AMT-130, after which they will be followed up for up to five years.

 In both studies, a first group of participants is given a low dose of AMT-130 (6 trillion vector genomes) and a second group is given a higher dose (60 trillion vector genomes).

 But in the U.S. study, patients recruited for the first two groups are randomly assigned to either an AMT-130 infusion or an imitation (sham) surgical procedure.
-After one year, these patients will know what they received, and those assigned to the sham procedure have the option of receiving the gene therapy; they will be followed up until the study’s end.
+After one year, these patients will know what they received, and those given the sham procedure have the option of receiving the gene therapy.
+They will be followed until the study’s end.

 For both trials, the main goal is to assess the therapy’s safety and tolerability, while the secondary goal is to evaluate how long AMT-130 stays in the brain.

 The U.S. trial has completed enrollment of 10 patients in the first group, and 16 adults in the second group.
-The European study, meanwhile, has enrolled six participants in its low-dose group and as many as nine will make the high-dose group.
+The European study, as of July 2024, has enrolled six participants in its low-dose group and seven in the high-dose group.

 One-year interim data showed that AMT-130 given at low-dose halved the levels of mutated huntingtin in the cerebrospinal fluid, the liquid that flows around the brain and spinal cord.